-24The third one, is to promote the work and25support of peer community mentors.
+The third one, is to promote the work and support of peer community mentors.
 As you can tell, just

-The fourth one, is to expand the 8 9 implementation of how the wrap-around approaches.
-There needs to be focus placed on the coordination of tracking 10 the educational outcomes of youth in care in order to 11 better support them and celebrate their successes.
-12 inherently right within me, it positively affected my mental health, and every youth deserves to feel that exact same way.
+1 by the panel, many youth in care agree that it's important 2 for there to be people with lived experiences similar to 3 their own, that they're able to talk to about their struggles.
+Peer support workers are pivotal to academic 4 achievement and transitional success.
+5 They foster a sense of belonging in someone who might have originally felt as 6 7 if they were meant to live on the island of misfit toys.
+The fourth one, is to expand the 8 9 implementation of how the wrap-around approaches. needs to be focus placed on the coordination of tracking 10 the educational outcomes of youth in care in order to 11 12 better support them and celebrate their successes.
 Number five, is strengthen knowledge and 13 practices in relation to cultural competency.
-So, ensure 14 15 youth have access to, and are supported in, engaging in various learning opportunities and professional development 16 17 in a culturally relevant way.
-This might include exploring linkages with Indigenous organizations and opportunities to 18 19 strengthen the cultural identity of students.

-It wasn't until I was in high school that I 20 learned how to smudge.
-And it was my Aboriginal Mental 21 Health clinician that took me to my first few sweats.
-As I 22 learned about the culture I'd been denied as a child, I 23 24 felt as if I was unlocking a whole piece of my identity 25 that I was never aware I had.
+So, ensure 14 youth have access to, and are supported in, engaging in 15 various learning opportunities and professional development 16 in a culturally relevant way.
+This might include exploring 17 18 linkages with Indigenous organizations and opportunities to strengthen the cultural identity of students.
+19 It wasn't until I was in high school that I 20 21 learned how to smudge.
+And it was my Aboriginal Mental 22 Health clinician that took me to my first few sweats.
+As I 23 learned about the culture I'd been denied as a child, I felt as if I was unlocking a whole piece of my identity that I was never aware I had.
 What I was being taught felt

+Hearing - Public

+1 inherently right within me, it positively affected my 2 mental health, and every youth deserves to feel that exact 3 same way.